RishabhRD/450DSA/bst/important.md

 Importnat as we can do this using BST.
 Insert from right to left and get inorder successor while insertion.
 Code is beutifully written by me.
 So, look at it.
 If using balanced BST then it could be done in O(nlogn) itself.

+## 17.cc : Interval overlap

+It shows the use of interval tree.
+Use self balancing BST for O(nlogn).